On the importance sampling of self-avoiding walks: Exact results for -walks

 The \emm kernel, of this equation is the coefficient of $\tilde T_k(s)$.
 It vanishes when $s=S$ and $s=\bS:=1/S$, where $S$ is defined in the proposition.
 Since $\tilde T_k(s)$ is a polynomial in $s$, and $S$ and $\bS$ are Laurent series in $x$ and $y$ with finitely many monomials with negative exponents, the series $\tilde T_k(S)$ and $\tilde T_k(\bS)$ are well-defined.
 Replacing $s$ by $S$ or $\bS$ in the above equation cancels the left-hand side, and hence the right-hand side.
 One thus obtains two linear equations between $T_{k,0}$ and $T_{k,k}$, which involve the series $S$.
 Solving them gives expressions of $T_{k,0}$ and $T_{k,k}$ in terms of $S$ (the expression of $T_{k,k}$ is given in~\eqref{Tkk-S} below).
 By setting $s=1$ in~\eqref{eq-func-2}, one then expresses $\tilde T_k(1)$ in terms of $S$, and finally $T_k(1)= T_{k,0}+T_{k,k}+\tilde T_k(1)$.
 This gives~\eqref{Tk1-sol}.

 Observe that the expression~\eqref{Tk1-sol} is unchanged if we replace $S$ by $\bS=1/S$.
-Since $S$ and $\bS$ are the two roots of~\eqref{ker}, this implies that $T_k(1)$ is a rational series in $x$, $y$, $a$ and $b$.
+In particular, it can be written as a symmetric rational function in $S$ and $\bS$ (with coefficients in $\qs(a,b,y)$).
+Since $S$ and $\bS$ are the two roots of~\eqref{ker}, their symmetric functions are rational functions of $x$ and $y$.
+This implies that $T_k(1)$ is a rational series in $x$, $y$, $a$ and $b$.
 However, the denominator of~\eqref{Tk1-sol}, namely $P(\bS)S^k+P(S)$, is not unchanged when $S\mapsto 1/S$.
 But let us define the series $N_k$ and $G_k$ as follows: